I was standing on the scale at my GYN appointment. Scared. Embarrassed. Ashamed.

 I reached 165.
 Major progress.
 But I didn’t feel any different and didn’t see any results when I looked in the mirror.
 I had plateaued—everyone always talks about that happening, but I had never understood its true meaning until then.
 It felt like the more I pushed myself, the more stubborn those stupid little black numbers on my scale became.

-So I changed diets.
+So, I tried different diets.
 I did the:

 • Eat Your Heart Out Diet